 Choose a topic from one of the categories below, and click or tap it to get more information.
 You should also talk to your healthcare provider about any questions or concerns you may have.

 CHANTIX is a prescription medication to help adults stop smoking.
 Only a healthcare provider can prescribe it.
 Depending on your quit approach, you take it for 12 or 24 weeks (3 or 6 months).

-In the largest study evaluating smoking cessation medications, CHANTIX helped more people quit smoking by weeks 9 to 12 AND weeks 9 to 24, compared with the nicotine patch, bupropion, or placebo (sugar pill).
+In the largest study evaluating smoking cessation medications, CHANTIX helped more people quit smoking and remain smoke-free during weeks 9 through 12 AND during weeks 9 through 24, compared with the nicotine patch and sustained-release buproprion.
 This study evaluated people both with and without a history of mental health conditions.

 CHANTIX is a nicotine-free pill.
 NRTs like the patch, gum, lozenges, nasal spray, and inhalers contain nicotine.
+In fact, in the largest study of its kind, CHANTIX helped significantly more people quit than the nicotine patch.
 Talk to your healthcare provider about the differences between CHANTIX and NRTs and which smoking cessation aid may be right for you.
 See how CHANTIX works.

 at a glance

 end of treatment

 If you use the Fixed Quit Approach or the Flexible Quit Approach, you will take CHANTIX for 12 weeks (3 months).
 If you have completely quit smoking by the end of 12 weeks, your healthcare provider may prescribe CHANTIX for another 12 weeks to help you stay smoke-free.
 Or, if you and your healthcare provider decide that the Gradual Quit Approach is right for you, you will take CHANTIX for a total of 24 weeks.

 Watch a video to learn more about getting started with CHANTIX.